kubernetes-sigs/apisnoop/org/roadmap.md

 ### Preventing further technical debt

 -   Two Endpoints graduated from Beta to GA sans Conformance
--   Both endpoints was pick-up by APISnoop and Conformance tests where add in 1.19
+-   Both endpoints was picked-up by APISnoop and Conformance tests where add in 1.19
--   No new technical debt
+-   We allowed no new technical debt

 ### APISnoop improvements in 1.19